Spring Camp – May 14-19 – sold out / Fall Camp – September 10-15 – 3 spots left

 Our trail camps feature demo shoes from a market leader in all terrain footwear, Inov-8.
 The Inov-8 Roclite 290 has been receiving rave reviews, including from me.
 Come and find out what Inov-8 can do for your trail running!

-We love Trail Running so much, we brought the first ever US Trail Running Conference to Estes Park in 2013 – the sixth annual event takes place August 28-31, 2018, in San Luis Obispo, California.
+We love Trail Running so much, we brought the first ever US Trail Running Conference to Estes Park in 2013 – the seventh annual event takes place October 2019, location TBA.
 This will be the first time the Conference has been held outside Estes Park, and we are looking forward to a great event!
 The event features sessions for both Trail Race Directors and Trail Runners, with an expo, demo products, interactive workshops, speaker panels, elite athletes and more.
 We look forward to seeing you there!